NickDrake117/GNNkeras/README.md

 In particular, set `use_MUTAG=True` to get the real-world dataset MUTAG for solving a graph-based problem ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt))

-Note that a single layered LGNN behaves exaclty like a GNN, as it is composed of a single GNN.
+Note that a single layered LGNN behaves esactly like a GNN, as it is composed of a single GNN.

 ## GraphObject/GraphTensor data type and input data type
 GraphObject and GraphTensors are the data type the models are based on: open `GNN/graph_class.py` for details.
 GraphObject and GraphTensor are essentially the same object, but they differ in the data type used for their attributes: GraphObject is described by numpy arrays and GraphTensor -- as the name suggests -- by tensorflow tensors.
 The models require the input data to be a tf.keras.utils.Sequence, as specified in `GNN/Sequencers/GraphSequencers.py`, for training/testing purpose.
+A Graph Sequencer is a data manager for fitting to a sequence of data – such as a dataset of graphs – which is fed with GraphObjects to generate batches of GraphTensors, whose attributes are presented as input to the givenGNNkeras model.

 ## Single model training and testing
 LGNN can be trained in parallel, serial or residual mode.